MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/design-details-central-concepts-of-the-planning-system.md

  The procedure starts all over with the next demand and the current supply or vice versa.
 The current supply might be able to cover this next demand as well, or the current demand has not yet been fully covered.

 ## Rules Concerning Actions for Supply Events
  When the planning system performs a top-down calculation in which supply must fulfill demand, the demand is taken as a given, that is, it lies outside the control of the planning system.
 However, the supply side can be managed.
-Therefore, the planning system will suggest creating new supply orders, rescheduling existing ones, and\/or changing the order quantity.
+Therefore, the planning system will suggest creating new supply orders, rescheduling existing ones, and/or changing the order quantity.
 If an existing supply order becoming superfluous, the planning system will suggest that the user cancels it.

- If the user wants to exclude an existing supply order from the planning suggestions, he can state that it has no planning flexibility \(Planning Flexibility \= None\).
+ If the user wants to exclude an existing supply order from the planning suggestions, he can state that it has no planning flexibility (Planning Flexibility = None).
 Then, excess supply from that order will be used to cover demand, but no action will be suggested.

  In general, all supply has a planning flexibility that is limited by the conditions of each of the suggested actions.

 -   **Reschedule Out**: The date of an existing supply order can be scheduled out to meet the demand due date unless:

-    -   It represents inventory \(always on day zero\).
+    -   It represents inventory (always on day zero).

     -   It has an order-to-order linked to another demand.